selaux/gemini/doc/config.md

   :warning: Option does not work in Opera@12.16.

+* `screenshotDelay` — allows to specify a delay before making any screenshot (default: `0`).

+   This is useful when the page has elements which are animated.

 ## Sets

 You can link some set of tests with certain browsers using `sets`.